 The University of Texas- Dallas campus, for example, has started construction of two additional apartment style complexes.
 The one-bedroom/two-bedroom apartments feature laundry rooms, outdoor recreation areas and open-multipurpose spaces.

 Since Millennials are more social than previous generations, rental housing should address their need for social spaces.
 Lefler said those with meeting rooms, fitness centers and rooftop lounges would have an edge over those without.
 While the rental rates in these housing units will be higher, the amenities will prompt renters to stretch their budget.

 As the most tech savvy and tech dependent generation, Millennials will gravitate to properties with ultra-high-speed, fiber optic networks and wide-area Wi-Fi.

 Choosing between size and location

-As apartments become more expensive to build due to rising construction costs, tenants have started making trade-offs between size and location.
+As apartments become more expensive to build due to rising construction costs and multifamily construction loans, tenants have started making trade-offs between size and location.
 As a result, demand for studio units has been strong.
 According to a report by the Urban Land Institute, risk exists in shaping the built space in emerging Millennial magnet cities too closely to the young resident’s current needs.
 “Buildings filled with micro units and heavy on amenities are likely to hold less appeal to Millennials as they get into their child-rearing years,” it said.
 Some developers have started to build larger housing units, in which flexible space can be repurposed by Millennials with children.